-At Nevada State College, students who declare a "Pre-Nursing" course of study, with the intention to pursue a Bachelor of Science in Nursing are admitted to NSC as an Interdisciplinary Studies Major.
-This major allows students to pursue the prerequisites required for admission into the School of Nursing, while simultaneously keeping you on a four-year Interdisciplinary Studies degree plan in the event you are unable to gain admission into the School of Nursing or decide to pursue an alternative degree.
+At Nevada State College, students who declare a "Pre-Nursing" course of study are admitted into one of two plans/degree tracks, which help students complete pre-requisites to apply for the Bachelors of Science in Nursing program.
+If you were admitted to the college before Fall 2020 you are under the Interdisciplinary Studies Major, and if you were admitted starting Fall 2020 you are in the Human Health Sciences Major.
+These majors allow students to pursue the prerequisites required for admission into the School of Nursing, while simultaneously keeping you on a four-year degree plan in the event you are unable to gain admission into the School of Nursing or decide to pursue an alternative degree.
 This page is designed to provide you all the information you may need as you begin your undergraduate pursuit of a career in Nursing.
 For the most up-to-date information, we recommend speaking with the School of Nursing or visiting their homepage here.

 Your goal is to be a nurse, and we want to help you achieve that goal!
-In the first three semesters of the Interdisciplinary Studies - Health and Wellness program you can satisfy all of the required curriculum to apply to the School of Nursing.
+In the first three semesters of the Human Health Sciences program you can satisfy all of the required curriculum to apply to the School of Nursing.
 The Pre-Nursing Guide below details the required curriculum, testing and admission ranking system for entry into the School of Nursing.
 As you will see in the guide 80% of your application ranking is based on your Program Specific Coursework.
 Using the Pre-Nursing Guide and the Program Specific GPA Calculator you can get an idea of what your current application score would be and what steps you would need to take to maintain or improve that score.
-Pre-Nursing Guide + Program Specific GPA Calculator

 All students pay baseline registration, technology, and student success fees.
 In addition to these fees, all Nursing Courses (not applicable to the RN to BSN program) pay a Differential Fee in addition to their baseline fees.
 More information on registration and differential fees can be found here.